-- The use relates to commercial scale agriculture and not to goods or services that are normally required by the general public; - The use is required in proximity to farms; - Where possible, the use locates in or near settlement areas, locates in groups, and avoids prime agricultural land; - Any accessory residence remains part of the use and not on a separately titled lot; - Applicable Provincial requirements are met (e.g. certificate of approval, compatibility with neighbouring sensitive uses, etc.); - The use can be adequately serviced, obtain safe access from an open public road and demonstrate adequate drainage and storm water management; - Additional requirements are addressed through site plan control.
+- The use relates to commercial scale agriculture and not to goods or services that are normally required by the general public; - The use is required in proximity to farms; - Where possible, the use locates in or near settlement areas, locates in groups, and avoids prime agricultural land; - Any accessory residence remains part of the use and not on a separately titled lot; - Applicable Provincial requirements are met (e.g. certificate of approval, compatibility with neighbouring sensitive uses, etc.); - The use can be adequately serviced, obtain safe access from an open public road and demonstrate adequate drainage and storm water management; - Additional requirements are addressed through site plan control; - Agriculturally related Commercial and Industrial Operations are not subject to Minimum Distance Separation requirements, nor are brans required to meet MDS requirements when siting in proximity to an agricultural related commercial or industrial use.
+(As amended by OPA #29).

-3.3.4 Home Occupations and Home Industries
+3.3.4 On-Farm Diversified Uses